Tuition Assistance

 As you may or may not know, Puerto Rico has been struggling to recover economically for many years.
 Hurricane Maria, earthquakes, and now Covid-19 have left the Island fragile.
 Many are unemployed.
 Hundreds of schools and businesses have been shut down never to re-open.
 Colegio Calasanz is one of a handful of Catholic schools open in San Juan and is one of the few that serves lower-income families and students.
 The need is real.

-In the 2021-2022 school year, we anticipate $60,000 will be needed to assist students in need.
+In the 2025 school year, we anticipate $60,000 will be needed to assist students in need.
 Our mission is to follow Christ and to serve the Church by administering effectively to the educational needs of children and youth, especially the poor.
 This project is at the heart of what we do.
 Can we count on you to help us?
+After many difficulties, we believe we have turned the corner and feel the best is yet to come for Colegio Calasanz!